-Member: UNC Chapel Hill faculty, who have a demonstrated record of cancer research including cancer-relevant publications and research funding, are eligible to be cancer center members.
-In addition, to be a member of one of the six basic science programs, faculty must hold peer-reviewed, R01 equivalent research funding.
-Newly recruited junior faculty may be initially exempted from this additional requirement.
-Faculty-level individuals from organizations in the Research Triangle who otherwise meet criteria can become adjunct members.
+Full Member: UNC Chapel Hill faculty, who have a demonstrated record of cancer research including cancer-relevant publications and research funding, are eligible to be cancer center members.

 Associate Member: Faculty, including clinicians and health-care professionals, who conduct cancer-relevant basic research, clinical research, prevention and control but do not have peer-reviewed funded cancer research projects, can become associate members.
 Associate members may come from the University and organizations in the Research Triangle.
 Demonstrated research productivity is strongly encouraged.